EVERYDAY COMIC ART NETWORK

 Fredric.Gunve@hdk.gu.se

-* In the text the word comic-art includes graphic novels and visual storytelling if not specifically stated not to.
+* In the text the word comic-art includes graphic novels and visual storytelling unless otherwise specified.

 Page from the chapter "The days after" from the ongoing graphic novel about my neighborhood.